andzuck/andzuck/README.md

 - 👋 Hi, I’m Andrew
 - 👀 I recently graduated from Harvard with a degree in CS.
-- 👨🏻‍🎤🧠😸 I'm excited about opportunities that combine my interests in consciousness research, machine learning, and creativity, and creating value for others :D
+- 👨🏻‍🎤🧠😸 I'm excited about opportunities that combine my interests in consciousness research, machine learning, creativity, and creating value for others :D
 - 📫 How to reach me: azuckerman@college.harvard.edu

 <!---